praekeltfoundation/platform-mnch/Onboarding/QA/flows/dma-form.md

   question_num = question_num + 1
 end

-card QuestionError, then: GetQuestion do
+card QuestionError, then: CheckEnd do
   # If we have an error for this question, then use that, otherwise use the generic one
   error = if(is_nil_or_empty(question.error), assessment_data.generic_error, question.error)
   log("Question number is @question_num")